opea-project/GenAIInfra/kubeai/models/README.md

 ## Additional Notes
 - The `cacheProfile` is set to `default`.
 - The `targetRequests` value matches the `max-num-seqs` (batch size).
+- Most Models enabled autoscaling (`maxReplicas` > `MinReplicas`) so vLLM warmup is disabled as it would slow down new Gaudi vLLM instances startup too much

 For more details, refer to the individual YAML files in this directory.